Tarmean/tarmean.github.io/OpenRec.md

                   body <- rec body
                   pure (Bind expr var body)
+         AsyncBind binders body -> Just $ do
+              -- async binders are independent;
-         AsyncBind binders body -> Just $ do binders <- traverseOf (each . _2) rec binders
-              locally $ do
+              -- rewrite the bound expressions before the new names are in scope! binders <- traverseOf (each . _2) rec binders locally $ do
                   binders <- traverseOf (each . _1) refreshVar binders